awslabs/amazon-documentdb-tools/migration/data-differ/README.md

 # Amazon DocumentDB DataDiffer Tool

-The purpose of DataDiffer tool is to compare two collections in order to validate if the data matches and it's useful for migration scenarios.
+The purpose of the DataDiffer tool is to facilitate the validation of data consistency by comparing two collections, making it particularly useful in migration scenarios.
-The tools does 3 checks:
- - Check document count, if is not the same it will try to find the documents that are missing.
+This tool performs the following checks:

+- Document existence check: It reads documents in batches from the source collection and checks for their existence in the target collection.
+If there is a discrepancy, the tool attempts will identify and report the missing documents.
- - Check if indexes are the same and reports differences.
+- Index Comparison: examines the indexes of the collections and reports any differences.
- - Checks every document in each collection and compares using the DeepDiff library.
-This check can be quite intensive, the time it takes to scan for all documents will depend on document complexity and the CPU resources of the machine you're running the script from.
+- Document Comparison: each document in the collections, with the same _id, is compared using the DeepDiff library.
+This process can be computationally intensive, as it involves scanning all document fields.
+The duration of this check depends on factors such as document complexity and the CPU resources of the machine executing the script.
-   The script is using the Python multiprocessing library in order to parallelize the DeppDiff check.

 ## Prerequisites: